chinapedia/wikipedia.abstract.en/Page/Gospel_of_Matthew.md

 Theology

-Matthew_Evangelist_Incunabula_Koberger_Bible_wiki.jpg's Bible (Nuremberg, 1483): The angelically inspired Saint Matthew musters the Old Testament figures, led by Abraham and David]]
+'s Bible (Nuremberg, 1483): The angelically inspired Saint Matthew musters the Old Testament figures, led by Abraham and David]]

 Christology